 - What Screens Want – digital design is a distinct medium that requires a unique way of thinking and applying universal design principles.
 Here’s some thoughts on approaching digital design

-People in the design and technology field you may want to follow
+UX design and technology professionals you should follow

 - Annie Jean-Baptiste, Head of Product Inclusion at Google and Author of Building for Everyone